Model¶

 A Raspberry Pi board with GPIO header.

-Represents a physical Raspberry Pi board including its GPIO header pins, dimensions, and SVG asset for visual representation.
+Represents a physical Raspberry Pi board including its GPIO header pins, dimensions, and rendering information.

 | ATTRIBUTE | DESCRIPTION |